Guides Users, Roles, and Permissions

 Permissions control visibility and actions:

-Inviting new members
+Inviting new users

-From the Users page, click Create Invite Link.
-Choose the role for the new member.
-Share the link — it can only be used once.
-The person who opens it will create their own credentials.
+On Desktop: From the Users page, click Create Invite Link.
+Choose the role for the new user and share the link — it can only be used once.

 Removing access